LudvigOlsen/vocabular2/README.md

 average term frequency in the other documents, instead of the sum as in RTF.

+TF-NRTF is positive when the term frequency is higher in the current document than the average term frequency in the rest of the corpus.

 <!--$$ nrtf(t,d,D) = \frac{rtf(t,d,D)}{|D|-1} $$-->

 ![equation](https://latex.codecogs.com/svg.latex?%5Cdpi%7B300%7D%20%5Cfn_cm%20nrtf%28t%2Cd%2CD%29%20%3D%20%5Cfrac%7Brtf%28t%2Cd%2CD%29%7D%7B%7CD%7C-1%7D)